American Indian Education Program

 Schedule Information

-Meetings are held from 5:30 - 7:00 p.m. in the boardroom at the District Education Center, 2520 East 12th Avenue, North St. Paul.
+Meetings are held from 5:30 - 7:30 p.m. at the District Education Center, 2520 East 12th Avenue, North St. Paul.
 Meetings are open to the public.
 Everyone is welcome.

 If you are interested in serving on the Parent Advisory Committee or want more information, contact Becky Buck at (651)748-7559.